Cruising the Beautiful Sea to Antarctica

-There are certainly reasons why this giant land mass isn’t inhabited by humans, and a main reason being the weather.
+There are certainly reasons why this giant landmass isn’t inhabited by humans, and the main reason being the weather.
 Located in the Southern Hemisphere, Antarctica’s summers are during our winters.
 On the Antarctic Peninsula temperatures usually range from 23 to 41 degrees Fahrenheit during the summers and -25 to 5 degrees Fahrenheit during the winter.

 This makes the cruise season particularity short, lasting from only December to February.
 However, it generally stays light until midnight or later during the summer and visitors can look forward to 20 hours of sunlight a day.

 Itineraries Don’t Exist in Antarctica

 Because of the drastic difference in weather and unpredictable conditions, it’s hard to solidify an exact itinerary for guests.
 Just like any cruise, if weather conditions aren’t safe the ship will be rerouted accordingly.